CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Semantic

-Property IDs, names, and descriptions do not imply semantic meaning within the data format.
-To provide such a meaning, properties may be assigned a semantic (`semantic`).
-A semantic is an identifier, containing only uppercase alphanumeric and underscore characters, indicating how the property's content should be interpreted.
-Semantic identifiers should be defined according to an external or application-specific semantic specification.
+Property IDs, names, and descriptions do not impute meaning.
+To provide such a meaning, properties may be assigned a semantic identifier string (`semantic`), indicating how the property's content should be interpreted.
+Semantic identifiers may be defined by the [Cesium Metadata Semantic Reference](./Semantics/) or by external semantic references, and may be application-specific.
+Identifiers should be uppercase, with underscores as word separators.

-> **Example:** Common semantic definitions might include temperature in degrees Celsius, time in milliseconds, or mean squared error (MSE).
+> **Example:** Common semantic definitions might include temperature in degrees Celsius (e.g. `TEMPERATURE_DEGREES_CELSIUS`), time in milliseconds (e.g. `TIME_MILLIS`), or mean squared error (e.g. `MSE`).
+These examples are only illustrative.

 #### Type